Kunaltyagi4906/SecretVault/README.md

 ---
 title: SecretSauce
 emoji: 🧂
-colorFrom: green
+colorFrom: pink
-colorTo: pink
+colorTo: purple
 sdk: docker
-app_file: app.py
+app_file: run.py
 pinned: false
 ---

 Your secrets are safe here!
 This is a secure, personal, encrypted vault built with Flask, deployed using Docker on Hugging Face Spaces.